-The Peru Hike & Amazon tour takes you to a scenic and rugged mountain route following an authentic Inca path that leads us through the Lares Valley offering splendid views of unspoiled Andean nature.
+The Peru Hike and Amazon tour takes you to a scenic and rugged mountain route following an authentic Inca path that leads us through the Lares Valley offering splendid views of unspoiled Andean nature.
 This Lares Trek leads us to Machu Picchu meeting local farmers and villagers wearing traditional colorful cloths continuing their way of life in an unchanged way during the past 500 years.
 These people excel in weaving techniques so you can learn or buy something from them while passing impressive snow peaks and mountain lagoons in a company of lamas (Andean camelids) and mules.
 The trek offers a unique insight into ingenious people lifestyle.
 The trek is an ideal Inca Trail alternative trek.
-In the end of the trek we give a guided tour of the splendid "New Wonder of the World" - Machu Picchu then plenty of time to explore this magnificent archeological place.
-During the tour we also visit Cusco (which was once considered as the "Navel of the World" by the Incas) and the Sacred Valley of the Incas observing its ancient monuments and natural beauties.
-Another highlight of the tour is the Amazon Rainforest called the "Lungs of the World" because of its enormous production of oxygen.
+In the end of the trek we give a guided tour of the splendid “New Wonder of the World” – Machu Picchu then plenty of time to explore this magnificent archeological place.
+During the tour we also visit Cusco (which was once considered as the “Navel of the World” by the Incas) and the Sacred Valley of the Incas observing its ancient monuments and natural beauties.
+Another highlight of the tour is the Amazon Rainforest called the “Lungs of the World” because of its enormous production of oxygen.
 There, we can explore its amazing flora showing 500 year old trees and other exotic plants that cannot be seen in any other part of the world.
 We can also observe a huge number and variety of rainforest animals such as capybaras, Giant River Otters, black and white Cayman, jaguars, tapirs, anteaters, peccaries, deer, 13 monkey species, 10 species of toucans and uncountable number of colorful birds.
 You will absolutely enjoy the tour.

 Day 01: Arrival to Lima